raoulh/mc-cli/README.md

   get          Retrieve data for given context set          Add or update data for given context

-Run 'moolticute-cli data COMMAND --help' for more information on a command.
+Run 'mc-cli data COMMAND --help' for more information on a command.
 ```
 > Warning!
 This project is a work in progress!